Medgar Evers College: Admissions and ethnicity

 As of 2017, Medgar Evers' student ethnic diversity was 76% Black non-Hispanic, 15% Hispanic, 3% Asian or Pacific Islander, 2% non-Hispanic White, and 1% two or more races.

 Graduation rate

-The college's graduation rate is 11.81% within 150% of normal time, i.e., out of 1,126 candidates seeking a four-year bachelor's degree, 133 graduated within six years.
+In 2019, the college's graduation rate was 11.81% within 150% of normal time, i.e., out of 1,126 candidates seeking a four-year bachelor's degree, 133 graduated within six years.

 Academics

 Medgar Evers College offers baccalaureate degrees and associate degrees in several disciplines.
 It offers a Licensed Practical Nursing (LPN) certificate program through its Nursing Department.
 It also offers a number of courses and certificate programs through the Continuing Education component of its School of Professional and Community Development.

 School of Business

 The School of Business has produced over 2,000 graduates from its programs, including attorneys, judges, CPAs, managers, and entrepreneurs.
 The School is accredited by the Association of Collegiate Business Schools and Programs (ACBSP) and a member of the National Association of Schools of Public Affairs and Administration (NASPAA).
 The School of Business is home to a chapter of Delta Mu Delta international honor society.
 The School of Business is also home to the Entrepreneurship & Experiential Learning Lab, which operates a number of programs including the International Innovators Initiative and the Virtual CEED Program (Community Entrepreneurship, Engagement, & Development) with corporate sponsor SourceFunding.org.